rtmigo/dmk_py/README.md

 decrypts it.
 It is a secret.
 And it must be unique.

 For example, information about a bitcoin wallet can be stored under a codename `"b1TC01n"`.
-If you are more familiar with the name-password pair, then you can set codenames like `"bitcoin_password123"`.
+If you are more convenient with the name-password pair, you can use codenames like `"bitcoin_password123"`.

 ## The files